 Host: Jane you seem to be well versed in the ways of the modern world, colloquial speech, photoshop, how do you know about all these things?

-Jane: The afterlife can be heaven – there is plenty of time to read and learn new endeavors.
+Jane: The afterlife is heaven – there’s plenty of time to read and learn new endeavors.
 With a book, you are regardless of time.
 You ask yourself, why did we wait for any thing?
 Why not seize the pleasure at once?
 How often is happiness destroyed by preparation, foolish preparation!
 There are balls and a fair bit of dancing, and dancing leads to romance, for to be fond of dancing is a certain step towards falling in love.
 If one has been forced into prudence in one’s youth, one can learn romance as one grows older.

 Host: Well that sounds fascinating….romance in heaven. (eyes camera man signalling time’s up).
 Any advice for modern day lovers?